bravint/bravint/README.md

 <h1 align="center">Hey there, welcome to my gitHub Repo 👋</h1>

 <p align='center'>
  I'm Bravin, a full-stack developer from London.
-I love building things!<br />
+I love building things and bringing ideas to life!<br />
  Graduated from a software engineering course at Boolean UK in April 2022
 </p>